 Sports Hall Area

 In the gym every student has their own 6×4 mat on which to perform.
-We have a variety of gym equipment including 4 mini trampettes, two Reuther boards and 2 springboards as well as a plethora of boxes, benches, beams etc. This area is also able to accommodate basketball, netball and volleyball practises.
+We have a variety of gym equipment including four mini trampettes, two Reuther boards and 2 springboards as well as a plethora of boxes, benches, beams etc. This area is also able to accommodate basketball, netball and volleyball practices.
 We also have Video Equipment packs and Flip Cams.